SaintRyoh/rabbithole/README.md

 ### Core Packages Only (Advanced Users)

 These are the dependencies you need if you are going to manually install all of your systray programs and really know what you are doing when it comes to window managers.
 Only recommended for experienced users who want to build their environment themselves.
-You will have to edit the config in ~/.config/awesome/settings.lua with your preferred software before running Rabbithole.
-We still recommened you install our picom config on [post installation](#post-installation).
+You will still have to go through [post installation](#post-installation) to configure Rabbithole properly.
 ```
 awesome
 rofi